sarcophagus-org/archaeologist-service/README.md

 **The config.yml needs to be writable.**
 All comments in config.yml will be removed after the first time the service is run.

+Put your arweave wallet in the root directory of the service and update the corresponding config.yml value accordingly.

 Alternatively you can install the service globally with:

 ```
 go install
 cp config.example.yml $GOPATH/bin
 ```

+Make sure to update the config.yml `areave_key_file` value to point to the location of your arweave wallet.

 If installing on Ubuntu, before building/installing, you may need to run:
 ```